Didier-ds/Frontend-Mentor/cards/README.md

 ## Acknowledgments

-i acknowledge the fact that frontendmentor.io gave us newbies and
+i acknowledge the fact that frontendmentor.io gave us newbies the opportunity to test our abilities